pachyderm/pachyderm/doc/docs/2.1.x/contributing/windows.md

 ### Nuclear option

-If your setup is completely fucked, it may be worthwhile to blow away your minikube and start over, this is pretty simple with:
+When your setup is in an odd state, it might be worthwhile to delete your minikube and start over:

 ```
 minikube delete
+kubectl delete pvc -l suite=pachyderm
 minikube start --memory=10000mb --cpus=4 --disk-size=40000mb
 ```